ykmnkmi/cancelable-compute.dart/README.md

 ## Note for Web

-Cancel don't stop running future.
+Canceling doesn't stop the running future.

 ## Features and bugs